djib2011/high-res-mapping/README.md

 #### 1.1.a. *Animals* dataset
 Due to the large size of the dataset, we didn't upload it to the repo, however you can create it by following these instructions:
 - Download the [ILSVRC 2012 dataset](http://image-net.org/challenges/LSVRC/2012/).
 - Keep only the subset of classes concerning animals.
-These should be $398$ classes which you can find in the [animal_synsets.txt](https://github.com/djib2011/high-res-mapping/blob/master/animal_synsets.txt) file.
+These should be 398 classes which you can find in the [animal_synsets.txt](https://github.com/djib2011/high-res-mapping/blob/master/animal_synsets.txt) file.
-- The images should amount to a total of $510530$ images.
+- The images should amount to a total of 510530 images.
 #### 1.1.b. custom dataset
 You can use your own dataset, just keep in mind that you need have *enough* in order tor the model to be trained.
 How much is *enough*?
 I'd say somewhere in the tens of thousands, but I can't be sure.

 #### 1.2.
 Pre-processing
 During this step the images should be:
-- Resized to the same resolution (we used $224 \times 224$).
+- Resized to the same resolution (we used 224 × 224).
-- Normalized to $[0, 1]$.
+- Normalized to [0, 1].
 - Split into a training and a test set.
-We used $396416$ images for training and $114114$ for test).
+We used 396416 images for training and 114114 for test).

 #### 1.3.
 Structuring the data
 In order to work as intended you should have two main directories for the training and test images respectively.